NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Impossible Riposte.md

 When you use Opportune Riposte with this new trigger against a ranged attack, your Strike deflects some of the triggering effect back toward its source.
 Compare the result of your attack roll to the AC of the triggering foe.

 On a hit, you deal the normal amount of damage for your Strike, but the damage type changes to that of the triggering attack.
-For instance, if you used Opportune Riposte to deflect a [[Blazing Bolt|Blazing Bolt]], your Strike would deal fire damage instead of its normal damage type.
+For instance, if you used Opportune Riposte to deflect a [[Spells/Blazing Bolt|Blazing Bolt]], your Strike would deal fire damage instead of its normal damage type.

 *Source: Pathfinder Player Core 2*
 *ORC*